 As you might be noticing, there’s a lot of information and measurements that need to be taken seriously if and when you decide to go with a different wheel offset measurement than your current tires.
 You could seriously damage any number of things if you’re off, including your brakes, fenders, suspension, and axle.
 A good word of advice is to try not to add more than 5-10 millimeters of offset at a time, particularly if you’re working by yourself.

 But if you know what you need and what you’re looking for, don’t be scared away.
-This is your car, and if you want to change your wheel offset, you know what to do.
+This is your car, and if you want to change up to a custom wheel offset, you know what to do.
 Want those deep dish rims?
 Or getting a tighter wheel placement to get those squeaky clean lines?
 Maybe just bigger tires for your monster truck.
-Whatever it may be, just go in knowing that you have the information to figure out exactly what it is you need to buy.
+Whatever it may be, just go in knowing that you have the information to figure out exactly which offset car wheels or offset truck wheels it is you need to buy.

 And if you still feel a bit uneasy, just talk with one of our professional fitters at RentAWheel.com, and we’ll help you find the perfect fit for what you’re looking for.
 We’ll even install it for free at one of our many Rent A Wheel locations if you buy with us.
 And with our flexible monthly payment plan, not only are we making things as easy as possible, but we’re also making them as affordable as possible.